This article contains affiliate links.

 The barrel, combined with the bolt carrier, is the beating heart of the rifle.

 Buy a lightweight profile barrel made from MIL-B-11595E certified steel, which could either be 4150 ORD or CMV.
 Get it with a chrome lined bore and fixed front sight.
 This combination is the most versatile for people who own only one AR and need it to do lots of things well.
+My preference for beginners is a fixed front sight tower, but it’s not a requirement.

 - The lightweight barrel is accurate enough for target practice and some competition